About the CODART Canon

 Plans for the future

 We are particularly grateful to the Friends of CODART Foundation for their contribution to the CODART Canon project.
+The contribution of the Embassy of the Kingdom of the Netherlands in Brussels has also been of great significance.
 We wish to thank the members of the CODART program committee for their enthusiasm and hard work, and the board of CODART for having faith in our wild plans and supporting them.
-We thank individual CODART members for sharing their expertise: Yvonne Bleyerveld, Peter van der Coelen, Nico Van Hout and Bieke van der Mark.
-We also want to thank the RKD (the Netherlands Institute for Art History), the Rijksmuseum Amsterdam, the Mauritshuis in The Hague, Teylers Museum in Haarlem, and of course, all the CODART members who have taken the time to select their own CODART Canon.

 Van Ons, Amsterdam – web design and development